zevv/libuilua/README.md

 - All uiTypeMethod() functions are accessible as object:Method() calls

-- All Set() methods return the object itself, which allow for chaining like `s = ui.NewSlider(0, 10):SetValue(5):OnChanged(fn)`
+- Set() methods return the object itself, which allow for chaining like `s = ui.NewSlider(0, 10):SetValue(5):OnChanged(fn)`

+- Append() methods take a variable number of arguments, allowing things like `ui.NewRadioButtons():Append("One", "Two", "Three")

 Below is the Lua-equivalent of libui's example/controlgallery: